grofoli/hello-worlds/hello-ruby/README.md

 * `brew install yarn`
 * `rails new hello-ruby`

+Then created my own controller reachable over the route: http://localhost:3000/welcome/index
+* `rails generate controller Welcome index`
+* then changed the text to: Hello Viesure :-)

 Generated readme:
 This README would normally document whatever steps are necessary to get the application up and running.